hzi-braunschweig/SORMAS-Stats/src/stats/README.md

 ## DB
 The [db](db/) folder contains the DB migrations.
 If you want to extend or modify the DB, this is the place to go.
 Read the [README](db/README.md) for more details how database migration works.
 To dry run your changes.
 To apply the migration run `pgmigrate -c "host=postgres dbname=sormas_stats user=stats_user password=password" -t latest migrate`

+## Config
+The [config](config/) folder contains the [setup](config/setup.sh) script which runs at startup and e.g., initiates the DB migration to the latest version.
+The [crontab](config/crontab) defines how a certain statistic script is scheduled.
+Scripts running at the same schudle can be grouped together like [run_stats.sh](config/run_stats.sh) does for example.
+If you struggle to write your cron expression, this [site](https://crontab.guru/) has you covered!

 ## Build it!
 To create a container which contains the statistic scripts and also the DB migrations run:
 `docker build -t local-sormas/stats .` from this folder.
 Start and debug the container via `docker run -it local-sormas/stats bash`